Oh. My. Gosh.

 The trip took place from Sept 26 to Oct 4, 2016.
 This is not counting the entire day it took in transit on the 25th to reach Japan on the 26th.
 7 participants traveled from Bangalore and met up with the Travel Agent and the remaining participants from Delhi.
 We took an evening flight on JAL (Japan Airlines) and after eight and a half hours, and surprisingly not that much anxiety, we reached Tokyo!

 Now I’ve dreamed of traveling to Japan most of my teenage and adult life.
 But up till then, the experience did not feel entirely real.
-Even though I researched the weather, spoke to so many people about the trip, shopped for the trip, etc…. when I reached Tokyo and saw the signboards in Japanese, that was the moment it truly hit me.
+Even though I researched the weather, spoke to so many people about the trip, shopped for the trip, etc, etc…. when I exited the airplane and entered Narita Airport and saw the signboards in Japanese, that was the moment it truly hit me.

 I was in Japan.